 NOX Dine in the Dark

-Created by NOX’s new head chef, Mohammad Shahrom, the food already has a challenge – how to entice the eater when they can’t see or be impressed by the presentation.
-But Chef Shahrom has created a menu that is memorable from first to last taste.
+Head Chef Shahrom has created a menu that’s memorable from first to last taste.
 Served in little easy-to-manage bowls, the food changes every few weeks based on seasonality and availability.
-Four different samples are served for entrée, main and dessert (the three-course menu is $88 per person), and you can choose to match each course with wine, cocktails or mocktails (pairings start from $30).
+Four different samples are served for entrée, main and dessert (the three-course menu is $88 each), and you can choose to match each course with wine, cocktails or mocktails (pairings start from $30).
 You can request a vegetarian menu too.

 Past and present collide at Blu Kouzina where the splendour of ancient Greece meets Singapore’s Chinese heritage.
 Starry-eyed couples can dine on seasonally inspired small plates that are perfect for sharing.
 The warm and friendly atmosphere and authentic food – the organic extra virgin olive oil used in every dish comes from the owner’s family estate in Messinia – are just the ingredients you’ll need to kick-start a classic romance.